microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_postgresql_hyperscale_arm_template.md

     - *"ACCEPT_EULA"* - "yes" **Do not change**

-    - *"DOCKER_USERNAME"* - Azure Arc Data - Private Preview Docker Registry username (See note below)
+    - *"REGISTRY_USERNAME"* - Azure Arc Data - Private Preview Docker Registry username (See note below)

-    - *"DOCKER_PASSWORD"* - Azure Arc Data - Private Preview Docker Registry password (See note below)
+    - *"REGISTRY_PASSWORD"* - Azure Arc Data - Private Preview Docker Registry password (See note below)

     - *"ARC_DC_NAME"* - Azure Arc Data Controller name.
 The name must consist of lowercase alphanumeric characters or '-', and must start and end with a alphanumeric character (This name will be used for k8s namespace as well).